outofcoffee/imposter/store/redis/README.md

 # Redis store

 Redis store implementation.

+## Install plugin

+### Option 1: Using the CLI

+To use this plugin, install it with the [Imposter CLI](../../docs/run_imposter_cli.md):

+    imposter plugin install store-redis

+This will install the plugin version matching the current engine version used by the CLI.
+The next time you run `imposter up`, the plugin will be available.

+### Option 2: Using the JAR

-To use this plugin, download the plugin JAR file from the [Releases page](https://github.com/outofcoffee/imposter/releases).
+To use this plugin, download the plugin `imposter-plugin-store-redis.jar` JAR file from the [Releases page](https://github.com/outofcoffee/imposter/releases).

 Enable it with the following environment variables:

     IMPOSTER_PLUGIN_DIR="/path/to/dir/containing/plugin"
     IMPOSTER_STORE_DRIVER="store-redis"

+## Configuration

 Add a `redisson.yaml` file to your Imposter configuration directory, e.g.